What is an 83(b) election?

 ISOs and NSOs

 With these two types of stock options, you’ll file an 83(b) election if you decide to exercise your options early, before they’re fully vested.
-When you do, you’re basically accelerating the spread between the strike price of your options and their FMV.
+When you do, you’re basically accelerating the spread between the strike price of your options and their fair market value.
 That means you’re not paying taxes on any potential rise in that spread as your shares continue to vest over time.
 If you don’t file the election, though, it’s as if your early exercise never happened.

 If you have incentive stock options (ISO) when you file an 83(b) election, the spread between the FMV and your exercise price is included as income for the alternative minimum tax (AMT).
 Without an 83(b), you may have to pay AMT on the spread between the strike price and the FMV as you continue to vest — instead of the spread at early exercise.
 This could potentially trigger the AMT or lead to a higher AMT.